andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 ## Checking links for 404 or other errors

 After publishing, I like to run the site url through [Dr Link Check](https://www.drlinkcheck.com/) and fix links accordingly.
+The report will show you which files contain the broken links.

 ## Emojis